A Beginner's Guide to Buying a Range

 What's the Difference?

 Sometimes you'll hear certain industry lingo that might confuse you.
-The terms "ovens", "cooktops" and "ranges" are sometimes used interchangeably.
-Here's a breakdown of the three terms.
+The words "oven", "cooktop" and "range" are sometimes used interchangeably.
+Here's a quick breakdown of the three terms.

 Trying to install a range that is too bulky or small not only makes it an eyesore, but it also makes the unit unusable.
 Before you buy an appliance for your kitchen, make sure it fits your space properly.
 Consider these useful tips to make sure your range will fit properly.

-Measure Width, Depth and Height of the Opening
+Measure Width, Depth & Height of the Opening

 Check Your Doorways

 - Check the doorways to ensure your range can easily get into your home.
 Measure from the stops on each side since those are the closest contact points.

 - Some models have handles that can be removed while transporting and reinstalled once inside.
 Make sure to check the manufacturer guidelines before performing any disassembly.